gcftaskforce/kdb-api/README.md

 Text translations (text data) are discussed in the API Component README.

-### Data Slugs
+### Region Ids/Slugs

 The KDB is principally a repository for data at both the nation and jurisdictional level.
 Collectively these are referred to as "regions".
-Identifiers are referenced in snake case with a dot separator as follows (note the removal of combining diacritical marks to form strict ASCII string IDs).
+Identifiers are referenced in snake case with a dot-separator as follows (note the removal of combining diacritical marks to form strict ASCII string IDs).
 For example:

 - "mexico" identifies the nation of Mexico
 - "brazil.maranhao" identifies the jurisdiction of Maranhão, Brazil

+Internally these are referred to as ``regionId``.

 ## API